 On top of that you have a growing list of people who scheduled a free screening, but didn't convert – for a variety of reasons – who you can convert later.

 This is a really important concept.
 Adjusting from snapshot thinking to long term thinking when it comes to ROI can be a game changer.

-Especially when you're building an automated process like Product X for your private practice.
+Especially when you're building an automated process like Growth X for your private practice.

 A long-term perspective lets you see the bigger picture.